 Dining at a Distance

 Erie's local eateries, breweries and wineries are open for business and ready to give you a taste of our region!
-Restaurants are permitted to open at 50% capacity, and are enacting extra precautions to ensure your safety.
+Restaurants are permitted to open indoors at 25% capacity, and are enacting extra precautions to ensure your safety.
 Many have even opened new or additional outdoor dining space to provide extra seating (and let you soak up that Erie summer sun!)

 Experience Erie Safely